LBJ-Wade/LSSEFT/README.md

 *LSSEFT* depends on a number of other libraries:

 * An MPI library.
 Normally [OpenMPI](https://www.open-mpi.org) is a good choice.
-Depending on your system it can usually be installed easily, either via a standard package management framework (on Linux) or [MacPorts](https://www.macports.org)/[Homebrew](https://www.macports.org) on macOS.
+Depending on your system it is usually easy to install, either via a standard package management framework (on Linux) or [MacPorts](https://www.macports.org)/[Homebrew](https://www.macports.org) (on macOS).

 * The [OpenSSH](https://www.openssh.com) library,
 which is used to compute MD5 hashes.
 This is typically available under